What are Cognitive-Communication Disorders?

-Cognitive-communication disorders involve a problem with communication that is related to a disruption in cognitive processes.
-Cognitive processes, include:
+Cognitive-communication disorders involve a problem with communication due to a disruption in cognitive processes.
+These disorders can impact:

 - Social behavior and emotional control